Wowtac BSS v4 Flashlight Review

 LED and Beam

-This light offers a Cree XHP35 HI, and a smooth deep reflector.
+This light offers a Cree XHP35 HI and a smooth deep reflector.
 I have the NW option, but also available is a CW, which will pump out more overall output.
 XHP35 HI is one of my favorites, and it’s a good choice for this light, too.

-These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.

-I compare everything to the KillzoneFlashlights.com 219b BLF-348, because it’s inexpensive and has the best tint!
+I compare everything to the KillzoneFlashlights.com 219b BLF-348 because it’s inexpensive and has the best tint!

 Conclusion